wolfyreload/database-table-copy/README.md

 # Database Table Copy

-Database Table Copy is a simple bcp wrapper to copy all the table data from one database to another using the Microsoft bcp command line tool underneath
+Database Table Copy is a simple Microsoft bcp wrapper to copy all table data from one database to another.

-Note that this tool only works with Microsoft SQL Server and Microsoft Azure SQL.
+Please note that this tool only works with Microsoft SQL Server and Microsoft Azure SQL.

-I hope that you find this tool useful, however use at your own risk.
+I hope you find this tool useful, but use it at your own risk.

 ## Background

-When you write software, you often need to copy database data from production to UAT or from production to development.
+When writing software, you often need to copy database data from production to UAT or from production to development.

-Especially if you are working in Azure, getting the data out can be a very time-consuming process.
-The typical route would be to create a backup of the database and then restore that backup in another environment.
-However, you make sure don't accidentally configure the new database to be in the wrong tier as this can be a very costly mistake.
-Now, you could probably script out the backup and restore process, but unfortunately, the scripted process forces you to script out all the tables, and it is very slow.
+One way of doing this is to create a database backup (.bak file) and restore it to the other server.
+The problem with this approach is that the .bak file is not backward compatible, meaning that you cannot restore a SQL Server 2022 database backup to a SQL Server 2019 instance.

+The next option is to use the Generate Scripts feature in SSMS, but this inserts the data one row at a time, which can be slow when copying a table with over 2 million rows.

+Finally, the last option is to create a SQL Server BACPAC file.
+The advantage of this solution is that the BACPAC file is backward compatible with older versions of SQL Server.
+However, this solution is much slower than creating a regular backup file.
+You also have the added risk when restoring the database in Azure of accidentally selecting the wrong tier and which can be a very costly mistake.

-So the tool was written to just copy the tables from one database to another, and it even works with Microsoft Azure SQL.
+I looked for an alternative solution and as I didn't find anything that worked for me.
+I've built my own solution to solve this problem and it even works with Microsoft Azure SQL.

 ## Requirements